 Model validation gets the customer involved.
 After the simulation analyst is convinced that the model is accurate and verified, the analyst should conduct a thorough model review with the customer team.
 It is important to have all members of the customer team who may have an interest or "investment" in the model, and who expect the model to answer their questions.
-If a team member will be present at meetings to present model results, that team member should be present at validation review meetings.
+If a team member will be present at meetings to present model results, that team member should be present at validation review meetings (and, indeed, at earlier project kickoff meetings).

-Numerous techniques may be used during model validation, including (1) use of animations and other visual displays to communicate model assumptions, (2) output measures of performance for a model configuration representing an existing system or an initial design, so that team members may judge model reasonableness.
-If sufficient data has been collected, more formal tests may be conducted.
+Numerous techniques, similar to those used during verification, may be used during model validation, including (1) use of animations and other visual displays to communicate model assumptions, (2) output measures of performance for a model configuration representing an existing system or an initial design, so that team members may judge model reasonableness.
+If sufficient data has been collected on a real-world system that matches one of the model's possible configurations, more formal tests may be conducted comparing the real system to the model.

-A subsequent talk on model verification and validation in the introductory tutorial track will go into much more detail on appropriate techniques and issues.
+For more discussion of V&V, see Carson (2002); in addition, a subsequent talk on model verification and validation in the introductory tutorial track will provide more detail on appropriate techniques and issues.

-6.4 Experimentation, Analysis and Reporting
+6.4 Experimentation, Analysis, and Reporting

-The purpose of this phase is to meet initial project objectives: to evaluate, compare and provide insight into system performance.
+The purpose of this phase is to meet initial project objectives: to evaluate and compare system performance, and to gain insight into the system's dynamic behavior and, in particular, into any problems or bottlenecks identified by the analysis.